rkilpadi/sveltekit-portfolio/src/routes/projects/posts/neural-network-math.md

         self.weights = np.random.randn(size, last_size) * np.sqrt(2 / last_size)
         self.biases = np.zeros(size)
 ```
 To calculate the activation of the a given node, we sum the weighted activations of every node in the previous layer and add the bias as an offset.
-Finally, we need to pass this through an **activation function** to introduce some non-linearity to the network, allowing it to learn more complex patterns.
-We will be using ReLU (rectified linear unit), which is defined as $\max(0,x)$ and is a very standard activation function to use.
-This why I normalized each value in the `weights` matrix, called [He initialization](https://en.wikipedia.org/wiki/Weight_initialization#He_initialization), which pairs well with the unbounded ReLU function.
-Without proper initialization, we could run into the issue of exploding weights.
+Then, we pass this result through an **activation function** to introduce some non-linearity to the network, allowing it to learn more complex patterns.
+We will be using ReLU (rectified linear unit), which is defined as $\max(0,x)$ and is a very standard activation function.
+I used [He initialization](https://en.wikipedia.org/wiki/Weight_initialization#He_initialization) to randomly initialize weights in a distribution that works well with ReLU.
+Without proper initialization, we could run into issues like exploding or dying weights.

-To summarize, the formula the network will use to calculate the activation of a single neuron is:
+In notation, the formula I described above which the network will use to calculate the activation of a single neuron is:

 $$
 a_i^l=\phi\left(\sum_j{w_{ij}^la^{l-1}_j+b_i^l}\right)
 $$

-It's easy to get lost in all this notation, but the formula is actually relatively simple.
+It's easy to get lost in the superscripts and subscripts here, but the formula is actually pretty simple.
 Keep in mind that the superscripts index layers, while the subscripts index nodes within the layer.
 The current layer is indexed by $i$, while the previous layer uses $j$.
 Here's a breakdown of what all of these variables mean:

 - $a_i^l$ is the activation of the $i$th neuron in the $l$th layer, where $l>0$ (input layer activations are given)
 - $b^l_i$ is the bias for the neuron